akuryan/vsts.extensions/AzureCostsSaver/README.md

 1. Script will silently fail if you try to run upscaling before downscaling

-1. Script will fail if Tags are missing

-1. There is no way for web apps to be downscaled to Basic, as at this point of time I could not check, if there is a staging slot on web app present (Basic does not allow slots at all)

 1. You shall be executing at VS2017 Hosted pool, if your web apps are running on PremiumV2 tier.

 ## Use case